mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ## tool_trajectory_avg_score

-This criterion compares the sequence of tools called by the agent against a list of expected calls and computes an average score based on exact match.
+This criterion compares the sequence of tools called by the agent against a list of expected calls and computes an average score based on one of the match types:
+`EXACT`, `IN_ORDER`, or `ANY_ORDER`.

-### When To Use This Criterion?
+#### When To Use This Criterion?

-This criterion is ideal for scenarios where the correctness of an agent's behavior is strictly dependent on following a precise sequence of tool calls with exact arguments.
-Use it when you need to enforce a specific tool execution path and consider any deviation—whether in tool name, arguments, or order—as a failure.
-It is particularly valuable for:
+This criterion is ideal for scenarios where agent correctness depends on tool calls.
+Depending on how strictly tool calls need to be followed, you can choose from one of three match types: `EXACT`, `IN_ORDER`, and `ANY_ORDER`.

+This metric is particularly valuable for:

 *   **Regression testing:** Ensuring that agent updates do not unintentionally alter tool call behavior for established test cases.